 A gender gap is also evident in the proportion of young people who meet the recommended physical activity guidelines of 7-plus hours each week.
 Overall, young males are consistently more likely to meet the guidelines than females.
 This pattern is evident among both older tamariki and rangatahi.

-Males between ages 18 and 34 are more likely to meet the guidelines than females, but this gap closes among older adults (figure 3).
+Adult males are more likely to meet the guidelines than females, but this gap closes among older adults (figure 3).